ZeNyfh/ZeNyfh/README.md

 <div align="center">
   <p>
     I am a software developer with proficiency in Java.
-Along with good knowledge of Python, TypeScript, and SkriptLang.
+Along with good knowledge of Python, C++, TypeScript, React native, and SkriptLang.
   </p>
 </div>